C64 OS USER'S GUIDE

 Drivers for alternative hardware devices are configured separately from the settings for how the devices behave.
 The Configure tool provides options for a realtime clock source for setting the system's date and time, and input device drivers for controlling the mouse pointer.

-Additional and future drivers, such as for printers, networking hardware and game controllers, can be configured from within C64 OS.
+Additional driver types are under development, such as for printers, networking hardware and game controllers.

 IEC RTC Driver

 If you have a storage device that provides an RTC choose the IEC RTC driver.
-Supported devices include CMD HD, CMD FD, CMD RamLink, IDE64 and some SD2IEC devices if they include an RTC.
+Supported devices include CMD HD, CMD FD, RAMLink, IDE64 and some SD2IEC devices if they include an RTC.
 Unfortunately most SD2IEC devices don't.

 The IEC RTC driver gives you an additional choice either to specify the device # or to allow it to auto-detect.
 Auto-detection uses the lowest device # at which is found one of the supported devices.
 You should specify the device # explicitly if you want to use a device other than the one that would be auto-detected.

-For example, if you had an SD2IEC on device #8 that does not have an RTC, but you had a CMD FD 2000 with an RTC on device #11, the auto-detection would consistently select the SD2IEC because it encounters it first.
-In this situation, you can specify the device # of the CMD FD 2000 explicitly.
+For example, if you had an SD2IEC on device #8 that does not have an RTC, but you had a CMD FD-2000 on device #11, the auto-detection would consistently select the SD2IEC because it encounters it first.
+In this situation, you can specify the device # of the CMD FD-2000 explicitly.

 The storage device that provides the RTC does not need to be the C64 OS system drive.